Kayaking in Georgia 2026: Guide to Rivers, Lakes & Coast

 - Anchored vessels

-- Docks, piers, or bridges
+- Docks, piers, or bridge structures

 - Swimmers or people in the water

-- Public beaches or swimming areas
+- Public beaches or designated swimming areas

-- Shorelines with residences
+- Shorelines adjacent to private residences

 Navigability Controversy